RasaHQ/rasa/docs/user-guide/connectors/slack.rst

   rasa run actions

-you need to supply a ``credentials.yml`` with the following content:
+You need to supply a ``credentials.yml`` with the following content:

 .. code-block:: yaml